 Except when (2) or (3) are applied, on-ground or elevated silos should be calculated with the force-based approach using calculation models specified in 5.3.1(3).

-Silos with or without substructures may be analysed with non-linear approaches according to prEN 1993-1-6:2023, 2.2, using non-linear response-history analysis and application rules given in prEN 1998-1-1:2022, 6.6.
+Silos with or without substructures may be analysed with non-linear approaches according to EN 1993-1-6:—7, 2.2, using non-linear response-history analysis and application rules given in EN 1998-1-1:—2, 6.6.

-NOTE Non-linear static analysis of silos with or without substructures are not covered by this standard.
+NOTE Non-linear static analysis of silos with or without substructures are not covered by this document.

-The substructures of elevated silos may be analysed using non-linear static or non-linear response-history analysis according to prEN 1998-1-1:2022, 6.5 and 6.6.
+The substructures of elevated silos may be analysed using non-linear static or non-linear response-history analysis according to EN 1998-1-1:—2, 6.5 and 6.6.

 If non-linear response-history analysis is performed, damping ratios of 2 % for bolted and welded steel, 5 % for reinforced concrete and 2 % for prestressed precast reinforced concrete silo structures should be used.